 In this article, we’ll break it down.
 We’ll explain how it works, different ways you can use it, the features you should take advantage of, and more.

-An inbound text service lets you hold conversations by text message.
+Inbound SMS lets you hold conversations by text message.
 These conversations can be with leads, existing customers, employees, fans, you name it.
 The name “inbound” refers to the fact that the user can initiate the conversation with your business—a capability not all text marketing platforms offer.

 Everyone has a cellphone, and every cellphone can receive texts, which is why texting has become such a popular channel.